UPSC Mains General Studies Paper – 1 Mains 2022

 Conclusion:

 So promoting more responsible production of natural rubber is to prioritize the use of degraded land for rubber production instead of clearing high-quality natural forests.
-This can help to minimise the environmental impacts associated with rubber production and prevent further deforestation. certification schemes can help to ensure that rubber is produced in a responsible and sustainable manner, while also providing a way for consumers and companies to identify and support sustainably produced rubber.
+This can help to minimize the environmental impacts associated with rubber production and prevent further deforestation. certification schemes can help to ensure that rubber is produced responsibly and sustainably, while also providing a way for consumers and companies to identify and support sustainably produced rubber.

 In case you still have your doubts, contact us on 9811333901.